 - 1. The Commission shall award up to \$8,223,340 to Hunter for the HVBI Project as described herein and summarized in Appendix A of this Resolution, which shall be paid out of the CASF Infrastructure Grant Account in accordance with the guidelines adopted in D. 18-12-018 and its Appendix 1, and with the process defined in Appendix C "Payments to CASF Recipients" of this Resolution. - 2.
-Hunter shall comply with all guidelines, requirements and conditions associated with a CASF award, as specified in D. 18-12-018 and its Appendix 1, and all requirements for this project included in this resolution, and must submit FCC Form 477 to the Commission, as specified in Resolution T-17143. - 3.
-If Hunter fails to complete the project in accordance with the CASF guidelines and requirements outlined in D.18-12-018 and its Appendix 1, and the terms in this Resolution, Hunter must reimburse some or all of the CASF funds that it has received. - 4.
-Hunter must complete and execute the consent form (to be sent to the Grantee after this Resolution is adopted) agreeing to the conditions set forth in this Resolution and return it the CASF Staff within 30 calendar days from the date of the adoption of this Resolution.
-Failure to submit the consent form within 30 calendar days from the adoption date of this Resolution may result in the Commission voiding the grant award.
+Hunter may receive up to \$8,223,340 in CASF funding, less any RDOF funding received in support of RDOF locations within the HVBI project area.
+Hunter shall provide Staff with an updated budget of proposed project expenditures identifying CASF and RDOF related costs prior to the start of construction. - 3.
+Hunter shall comply with all guidelines, requirements and conditions associated with a CASF award, as specified in D. 18-12-018 and its Appendix 1,